auth0/Lock.Android/README.md

 Make sure the Activity's `launchMode` is declared as `singleTask` or the authentication result won't come back into your application.

-Then, in any of your Activities, you need to initialize **Lock** and handle the release of its resources appropriately after you're doing using it.
+Then, in any of your Activities, you need to initialize **Lock** and handle the release of its resources appropriately after you're done using it.

 ```kotlin
 // This activity will show Lock